lesacar/ai-yt-summary/README.md

 - When using small models, they will keep on referencing "The transcript"
 - When using small models, they will interpret song lyrics that repeat as repetition, instead of realizing it's a chorus or whatever
-*NOTE - on the 2 above points, I didn't actually test if a bigger models doesn't make these mistakes*
+*NOTE - on the 2 above points, I didn't actually test if a bigger models doesn't make these mistakes* *NOTE - after testing with llama-70B and optimizing the system prompt the above 2 problems went away in most cases but might slip throught once in a while*